Fulfill your full potential as a math teacher.

 As one of the STEM subjects (science, technology, engineering, mathematics), math teachers are in high demand.
-This is your chance to utilize your real-world experience to promote growth and demonstrate leadership in your field.
+This is your chance to use your real-world experience to promote growth and demonstrate leadership in your field.
 As a teacher, you will inspire students to challenge themselves and prepare them to advance within their industry.

-The program is aligned with the following organizations to provide outcomes that are fundamental in today's complex schools:
+This program is aligned with the following organizations to provide outcomes that are fundamental in today's complex schools:

 Due to state authorizations, this program may not be available in all states, see the State Specific Authorization Policy regarding internships and practica.

-A Graduate Certificate in Educator Licensure-Math will prepare you for employment as a math teacher, proving to employers that you’re both committed to the field, and have the skills necessary to reach desired outcomes.
+The Educator Licensure-Math will prepare you for employment as a math teacher, proving to employers that you’re both committed to the field, and have the skills necessary to reach desired outcomes.

-Your student teaching, or internship experience will also give you hands-on exposure to real-world situations where you can implement what you’re learning in our 100% online courses.
+Your student teaching or internship experience will also give you hands-on exposure to real-world situations where you can implement what you’re learning in our 100% online courses.

-In order for students to complete their coursework, they will register in OTL595 – Student Teaching during the final term.
+For students to complete their coursework, they will register in OTL595 – Student Teaching during the final term.

 Examine the goals and objectives for integrating math and literacy into content area instruction, making instruction and content relevant to students, fostering safe and nurturing learning environments for students, engaging students in personalized learning, integrating technology into instruction to maximize student learning, advocating for partnerships to support students and families, and demonstrating high ethical standards and leadership capacity.